balderdashy/sails-docs/models.md

 ```

 ## update
 `update()` allows you to update an instance of a model from the database.
+It will always return
+an array of records that have been updated.

 ```javascript
 // For example, to update a user's name,